edwardtimasare/Simulation-of-Two-Robots-Sharing-a-Workspace-Using-MATLAB/README.md

 # Simulation-of-Two-Robots-Sharing-a-Workspace-Using-MATLAB

-# Simulation of Two Robots Sharing a Workspace Using MATLAB

 This repository contains the MATLAB code and simulation for a project that demonstrates the coordination of two robots (an industrial robotic arm and a mobile robot) sharing a workspace.
 The project focuses on motion planning, collision avoidance, and task synchronization between the two robots.